Skip to main content

 innovative ICE Protection And Shielding System for HLFC Demonstrator

 The IcePass project is an innovation action that began in July 2020.
-SONACA is the topic manager of the action.
-At the moment of this report, it has been running for 18 months and, therefore, it stands in the middle of its foreseen total duration (36 months).
+SONACA was the topic manager of the action.
+At the moment of this report, the project has come to the end of its total duration (37 months).

-In the framework of the LPA program, IcePass project aims at covering two systems for the Leading Edge of the HLFC (High Lift Flow Control) wing demonstrator.
-In particular, it deals with the developing and manufacturing of electrical harnesses for power feed and monitoring lines of the Ice Protection System (IPS) and for the Shielding/Krueger actuation system as well as of the actuation system to deploy and retract the latter.
+In the framework of the LPA program, IcePass project aimed at covering two systems for the Leading Edge of the HLFC (High Lift Flow Control) wing Ground Base Demonstrator (GBD).
+In particular, it dealt with the developing and manufacturing of electrical harnesses for power feed and monitoring lines of the Ice Protection System (IPS) and for he Shielding/Krueger actuation system as well as of the actuation system to deploy and retract the latter.

-IcePass brings innovation to the activity by means of the introduction 3D printing for the manufacturing of brackets and supports, an innovative way to carry electricity, the so-called raceways, and the introduction of slip ring connectors in electric lines over movable parts.
-These innovative contributions are key issues to be solved in order to alleviate the lack of space in the HLFC leading edge and consequently, to pave the way to reduce industrialization risks in the introduction of the HLFC approach in a new generation of greener aircrafts.
+IcePass brought innovation to the activity by means of the introduction 3D printing for the manufacturing of brackets and supports, an innovative way to carry electricity, the so-called raceways, and the introduction of slip rings as connectors between electric lines located on movable parts.
+Moreover, IcePass project has shown evidence that the electric actuation of a high-lift device is feasible without impact on performance.
+The project designed, manufactured and installed a full electric actuation system that was able to deploy and retract the Krueger Flap of the HLFC-WIN demonstrator in total fulfillment of its requirements.
+The implementation of these innovative contributions is a key issue whose demonstration on the GBD helps alleviate the lack of space in the HLFC leading edge.
+Likewise, it paves the way to reduce industrialization risks in the introduction of the HLFC solutions in a new generation of greener and electrical aircrafts.

-IcePass project has reached substantial progresses during the reporting period.
+IcePass project reached substantial progresses during the second reporting period.
 The most relevant of them are:

 SHIELDING/KRUEGER ACTUATION SYSTEM

-The impacts expected at the end of the project are distributed in the following axes:
+The impacts at the end of the project are:

 COMPETITIVENESS: